-3.2.8.1 Eligibility Tiers for Category 4A: Custom Full Load Space Heating Applications + Envelope
+3.2.8.1 Eligibility Tiers for Category 4A: Custom Space Heating Applications + Envelope

 Category 4a offers incentives to projects that reduce their dominant load, either BHL or BCL, via improvements to the building envelope.
-To be eligible for Category 4a, projects must exceed the requirements captured in Table 16.
+To be eligible for Category 4a, projects must exceed the requirements captured in Table 17.
 To be eligible for Tier 1, existing buildings must lower their dominant load by at least 5%, while buildings undergoing a gut rehab or new construction must exceed applicable code, whichever is more stringent, by at least 5%.
-To be eligible for Tier 2, existing buildings must lower their dominant load by 30% from existing conditions, while buildings undergoing gut rehabs or new construction must exceed the relevant code, whichever is more stringent, by 10%.
-The savings will be measured off the Incentive Baseline in the final column.
+To be eligible for Tier 2, existing buildings must lower their dominant load by 30% from existing conditions, while buildings undergoing gut rehabs or new construction must exceed the relevant code, whichever is more stringent by 30% from existing conditions.